 Parent-Teacher Conferences will be scheduled to discuss pupil progress at least once a year.

 RIGHT TO AMEND

 The principal retains the right to make exceptions and/or amend any policy in the Parent/Student Handbook for just cause.
-Parents will be given prompt notification if changes are made.
+Parents of affected student(s) will be given prompt notification if changes are made.

 SAFETY